 In the US, HIV has been transformed from a disease that’s almost universally fatal into a manageable chronic disease, and HIV-positive people in the US now have a life expectancy approximately equal to that of the general population.
 This is because of the widespread use of antiretroviral therapy (ART), which is extremely effective against HIV.

-Unfortunately, in some parts of the world, access, the end stage of HIV infection.
+Unfortunately, in some parts of the world, access to ART is much less common.
+This means that HIV-positive people are more likely to develop serious complications and even die of AIDS, the end stage of HIV infection.

 Data from the World Health Organization show the number of HIV/AIDS cases per year around the world.